baronsengir007/Ai-Assistent-Nylas/README.md

    cd genai-accelerator-labs
    ```

-2. Each week's folder contains a README with specific setup instructions and exercise details.
+2. Each week's folder contains code exercises and instructions to follow along.

 3. Complete the exercises in order, as each builds upon skills learned in previous sessions.